Amber-MD/cpptraj/README.md

 Support for processing force information in NetCDF trajectories.

-* Steven Ramsey (CUNY Lehman College, Bronx, NY) Enhancements to entropy calculation in GIST.
+* Steven Ramsey (CUNY Lehman College, Bronx, NY) Enhancements to entropy calculation in original Action\_Gist.

 * Amit Roy (University of Utah, UT)
 Code for the CUDA version of the 'closest' Action.